-- When prescribed for daily wear, patients should be instructed not to wear their lenses while sleeping.
-Clinical studies have shown that when lenses are worn overnight, the risk of ulcerative keratitis is greater than among those who do not wear them overnight.3 - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - Problems with contact lenses or lens care products could result in serious injury to the eye.
-Patients should be cautioned that proper use and care of contact lenses and lens care products are essential for the safe use of these products.

-The overall risk of ulcerative keratitis may be reduced by carefully following directions for lens care.
+- Patients should be instructed not to wear their lenses while sleeping.
+Clinical studies have shown that when daily wear users wear their lenses overnight (outside the intended indication), the risk of ulcerative keratitis is greater than among those who do not wear them overnight.3 - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - Problems with contact lenses or lens care products could result in serious injury to the eye.
+Patients should be cautioned that proper use and care of contact lenses and lens care products, including lens cases, are essential for the safe use of these products. - The overall risk of ulcerative keratitis may be reduced by carefully following directions for lens care, including cleaning the lens case.